-- (a) When undertaking any clearing, revegetation and rehabilitation, or other activity pursuant to this Permit in any part of a region that has an average annual rainfall of greater than 400 millimetres and is south of the 26th parallel of latitude, the Permit Holder must take the following steps to minimise the risk of introduction and spread of dieback: - (i) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (ii) avoid the movement of soil in wet conditions; - (iii) if movement of soil in wet conditions is necessary, the Permit Holder must prepare, implement and adhere to a dieback management plan developed in consultation with the Department for minimising the spread of dieback; - (iv) ensure that no dieback-affected road building materials, mulches or fill are brought into an area that is not affected by dieback; and - (v) restrict the movement of machines and other vehicles to the limits of the areas to be cleared. - (b) Where the Permit Holder considers, having regard to the advice of an environmental specialist, that the area to be cleared may be susceptible to a pathogen other than dieback, the Permit Holder must take appropriate steps to minimise the risk of the introduction and spread of that pathogen. - (c) When undertaking any clearing, revegetation and rehabilitation, or other activity pursuant to this Permit the Permit Holder must take the following steps to minimise the risk of the introduction and spread of weeds: - (i) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (ii) ensure that no weed-affected road building materials, mulch, fill or other material is brought into the area to be cleared; and - (iii) restrict the movement of machines and other vehicles to the limits of the areas to be cleared. - (d) At least once in each 12 month period for the term of this Permit, the Permit Holder must remove or kill any weeds growing within areas cleared, revegetated and rehabilitated, or the subject of an offset implemented by the Permit Holder under this Permit, where those weeds are likely, having regard to the advice of an environmental specialist, to spread to and result in environmental harm to adjacent areas of native vegetation that are in good or better condition.
+- (a) When undertaking any clearing, revegetation and rehabilitation, or other activity pursuant to this Permit in any part of a region that has an average annual rainfall of greater than 400 millimetres and is south of the 26th parallel of latitude, the permit holder must take the following steps to minimise the risk of introduction and spread of dieback: - (i) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (ii) avoid the movement of soil in wet conditions; - (iii) if movement of soil in wet conditions is necessary, the permit holder must prepare, implement and adhere to a dieback management plan developed in consultation with the Department for minimising the spread of dieback, unless written advice to the contrary is provided by the CEO; - (iv) ensure that no dieback-affected road building materials, mulches or fill are brought into an area that is not affected by dieback; and - (v) restrict the movement of machines and other vehicles to the limits of the areas to be cleared. - (b) Where the permit holder considers, having regard to the advice of an environmental specialist, that the area to be cleared may be susceptible to a pathogen other than dieback, the permit holder must take appropriate steps to minimise the risk of the introduction and spread of that pathogen. - (c) When undertaking any clearing, revegetation and rehabilitation, or other activity pursuant to this Permit the permit holder must take the following steps to minimise the risk of the introduction and spread of weeds: - (i) clean earth-moving machinery of soil and vegetation prior to entering and leaving the area to be cleared; - (ii) ensure that no weed-affected road building materials, mulch, fill or other material is brought into the area to be cleared; and - (iii) restrict the movement of machines and other vehicles to the limits of the areas to be cleared. - (d) At least once in each 12 month period for the term of this Permit, the permit holder must remove or kill any weeds growing within areas cleared, revegetated and rehabilitated, or the subject of an offset implemented by the permit holder under this Permit where those weeds are likely, having regard to the advice of an environmental specialist, to spread to and result in environmental harm to adjacent areas of native vegetation that are in good or better condition.